 If you are logged on to Online Banking but do not perform any activity for 10 minutes, you will be logged off automatically and will have to log in again to continue.

 You will be responsible for maintaining one of the most important security measures: your password.
 Select a password you can remember, but don’t use obvious names or numbers such as children’s names or birth dates that can be easily guessed.
 Your password can be between 8 and 16 characters long.
 If you write down your password, keep it in a safe place and do not carry it with you.
-Click here for more information from the U.S. Department of Homeland Security on identity theft and internet scams.
+Learn more about identity theft and internet scams from the U.S. Department of Homeland Security.